 - “Locating Silver Lake” – A competition narrative feature starring Nashville star Aubrey Peeples about a recent college grad who moves to L.A. to work in film.
 Ms. Peeples will also be in attendance.

 - “RBG” — A documentary about Ruth Bader Ginsburg, the associate justice of the U.S. Supreme Court, who’s 85 now and still going strong.

-Also, actor Romany Malco, Jr (of Weeds and The 40-Year-Old Virgin fame) will be in attendance with his film Prison Logic, which he wrote, directed and stars in.
-He shot the film in Orlando, Miami and Ft.
-Laudersale.
+Also, actor Romany Malco, Jr (of Weeds and also The 40-Year-Old Virgin fame) will be in attendance with his film Prison Logic, which he wrote, directed, and stars in.
+He also shot the film in Orlando, Miami, and Ft.
+Lauderdale.

 Programming Director Matthew Curtis and his team have a reputation for their stellar film selections and it’s no surprise that the Florida Film Festival is known as the “Festival with Heart.”

 Whether you are a filmmaker or a film enthusiast, this is one of the friendliest and most fun festivals you can attend.
 It also doesn’t hurt that it’s located in Maitland on the cusp of Winter Park at one of the coolest independent film houses on the planet.
 Be sure to come with an appetite because the Eden Bar serves delicious food outside or while you are watching a film.
 Plus, keep in mind, Winter Park is a cornucopia of shopping, dining, and also interesting excursions to explore.
 (If you want some ideas of what to do in Winter Park, also check out this past article we wrote: http://www.authenticflorida.com/articles/where-to-go/seven-reasons-to-fall-in-love-with-winter-park/)